 Normally I play through having Abel be genre savvy/aware of his past as Abel, but for this fic I decided to go with the whole thing in Amane's Eighth about how no one else remembers what Naoya does, no one understands what he's experienced, and how lonely it makes him to be fighting a war on behalf of people who compared to him are children a fraction of his age: he's not a demon, an angel or a god, just a human, but unless we do a Highlander crossover there aren't any other humans who he can really deal with as equals (unless Kazuya becomes the King of Bel again and regains the memories in Babel).

 Because of that, I had to create a character for Kazuya, and a lot of it came out of what Atsuro keeps saying when people (especially Kaido) meet Naoya or point out that what he's done is incredible – that it actually is immediately obvious that Naoya is not normal, and even Atsuro, who is a genius and used to him, still can't get him.
 So here's Kazuya, and his parents just took in someone who is older than he is but still an orphan (which is not a good thing to be in Japan: often their relatives won't contact them ever, forget taking them in), and Kazuya would have wanted to draw him into the circle the way he does a lot of characters in the game: Kazuya is pretty clearly someone who looks after people.
 But he can't understand Naoya, although he tries, because he's a little kid and he's dealing with someone who, if you go with Judeo-Christian mythology's most commonly known creation myth (there are actually two in Genesis), only about, oh, five years younger than the universe?
-Kazuya's entire life experience at this point was likely less than the time Naoya hasn't experienced.
+Kazuya's life experience at this point was likely more than the time Naoya hasn't experienced.

-This chapter starts out in media res, really, and then it'll catch up to and finish game events.
+This chapter starts out in media res, and then it'll catch up to and finish game events.
 This was going to be a oneshot, but I realized that this gave me an opportunity to show some stuff about what Naoya and Gin experienced during the Lockdown, even in an AU form, that's kind of hard to do when they were on their own and not really interacting with anyone during those times.

 "We're coming to save you, Haru!"
 Yuzu called across the demon-filled plaza.